 It will make all the difference when there is a prevention that people can turn to, he said.

-Either way, most are feeling that one of the biggest diabetes breakthroughs in modern times could be at hand.
+Still, even with the FDA’s hesitancy in early July, many still believe one of the biggest diabetes breakthroughs in modern times could be at hand.

-“Just the [fact] that this could offer a positive step to take from screening is huge,” Palmer said.
+“Just the [fact] that this could offer a positive step to take from screening is huge,” Provention’s Palmer said.
 “Because why should a person developing T1D not have the opportunity to find out what is going on and take action when [their pancreatic cells] are not yet destroyed?”

 Then, he hopes, they can dig into things like studying if a second treatment down the road could extend the offset even longer.